The House on Mango Street: Synopsis

 As the vignettes progress, Esperanza matures and develops her own perspective of the world around her.
-Esperanza eventually enters puberty and changes sexually, physically, and emotionally, beginning to notice and enjoy male attention.
-She befriends Sally, an attractive girl who wears heavy makeup and provocative clothing, and is physically abused and forbidden from leaving her home by her strongly religious father.
-Sally's and Esperanza's friendship is compromised when Sally ditches Esperanza for a boy at a carnival, leaving Esperanza to be sexually assaulted by a group of men.
+Esperanza, eventually, enters puberty and changes sexually, physically, and emotionally, beginning to notice and enjoy male attention.
+She befriends Sally, an attractive girl who wears heavy makeup and provocative clothing and who is physically abused and forbidden from leaving her home by her strongly religious father.
+Sally's and Esperanza's friendship is compromised, when Sally ditches Esperanza for a boy at a carnival, leaving Esperanza to be sexually assaulted by a group of men.
 She recounts other instances of assault she has faced, like an older man forcibly kissing her at her first job.
 Esperanza's traumatic experiences and observations of the women in her neighborhood, many of whom are controlled by the men in their lives, only further cement her desire to leave Mango Street.
-It is only when Esperanza meets Rachel and Lucy's aunts, who tell her fortune, that she realizes her experiences on Mango Street have shaped her identity and will remain with her even if she leaves.
-As the novel ends, Esperanza vows that after she leaves, she will return to help the people she has left behind.
+It is only when she meets Rachel and Lucy's aunts, who tell her fortune, that she realizes her experiences on Mango Street have shaped her identity and will remain with her, even if she leaves.
+As the novel ends, Esperanza vows that after she leaves, she will return, to help the people she has left behind.